tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When sending ClientHello, the client first computes ClientHelloInner, including any PSK binders.
 It then computes a new value, the EncodedClientHelloInner, by first making a copy of ClientHelloInner.
+It then clears the legacy_session_id field.

-It then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
+The client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
 To do so, the client removes and replaces extensions from EncodedClientHelloInner with a single "outer_extensions" extension.
 Removed extensions MUST be ordered consecutively in ClientHelloInner.
 The list of outer extensions, OuterExtensions, includes those which were removed from EncodedClientHelloInner, in the order in which they were removed.

 Finally, EncodedClientHelloInner is serialized as a ClientHello structure, defined in Section 4.1.2 of {{RFC8446}}.
 Note this does not include the four-byte header included in the Handshake structure.

 The client-facing server computes ClientHelloInner by reversing this process.
-It scans EncodedClientHelloInner for an "outer_extensions" extension.
-If there is none, the ClientHelloInner is the EncodedClientHelloInner.
-Otherwise, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
+First it makes a copy of EncodedClientHelloInner and copies the legacy_session_id field from ClientHelloOuter.
+It then looks for an "outer_extensions" extension.
+If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
 If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the server MUST abort the connection with an "illegal_parameter" alert.

 The "outer_extensions" extension is only used for compressing the ClientHelloInner.
 It MUST NOT be sent in either ClientHelloOuter or